Medically reviewed by Drugs.com. Last updated on Sep 15, 2022.

 What you can do

-- List all the medications, vitamins and supplements that you're taking.
+- Make a list of all medications, including vitamins and supplements that you're taking.

 - What is likely causing my symptoms?